isl-org/OpenBot/firmware/README.md

   <img src="../docs/images/arduino_installing.png" width="600" alt="App GUI"/>
 </p>

-5. You should now have everything to successfully flash the ESP32 board of the MTV using the Arduino development envinronment
+5. You should now have everything to successfully flash the ESP32 board of your OpenBot using the Arduino development envinronment
 <p align="center">
   <img src="../docs/images/arduino_ESP32-Board-add-on-in-Arduino-IDE-installed.png" width="600" alt="App GUI"/>
 </p>

-6. To flash the MTV with your new code, simply select **ESP32 Dev Module** in the menu **Tools > Board > ESP32 Arduino**.
+6. To flash the OpenBot with your new code, simply select **ESP32 Dev Module** in the menu **Tools > Board > ESP32 Arduino**.
 Note that additional content as well as troubleshooting of the ESP32 flashing prcess can be found in the following [link](https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/).

 <p align="center">
   <img src="../docs/images/arduino_windows-select-board.png" width="600" alt="App GUI"/>